EpicIan60142/NASCARforCubeSats/README.md

 # NASCARforCubeSats
 Git Repo for my Optimal Trajectories Final Project

-To learn about the project, see ASEN6020_FinalProject.pdf!
+To learn more about the project, see ASEN6020_Final_Project.pdf!